mangrrua/kafka-connect-mtconnect-source/README.md

 `property`: mtconnect.heartbeat.ms

 `Description`: Interval to prevent connection fails between client and MTConnect Agent.
 If there is no data available in the buffer, the agent must send out a heartbeat to maintain contact.
+Must be millisecond.

 `Type`: Integer